MatthiasNickles/fol2asp/README.md

 fol2asp is written in Scala and runs on the JVM (JRE/JDK 8 or higher).
 A ready-to-run JAR file can be found under [Releases](https://github.com/MatthiasNickles/fol2asp/releases).

-Executable binaries for Linux, Mac or Windows can probably be generated using GraalVM, but I haven't tried that yet.
+Executable binaries for Linux, MacOS or Windows can probably be generated using GraalVM, but I haven't tried that yet.

 To build from sources, use, e.g., [sbt](https://www.scala-sbt.org/) and sbt plugin assembly (just install sbt and enter "sbt assembly" on the commandline), or, e.g., Maven (since there are no dependencies besides the Scala standard library, this should be straightforward).

 Run fol2asp like this:

-    java -jar fol2asp_2.12-0.4.jar examples/example1.fol
+    java -jar fol2asp.jar examples/example1.fol

 The list of available commandline parameters is shown with `--help` and in more detail in the following section.